 3. Engage your workforce.

 Lastly, sharing a personalized total rewards statement with each of your employees allows them to better understand everything they’re getting out of their working relationship with your organization.
-A total rewards mindset can help your team build an inclusive benefits package that offers something for every employee.
+A total rewards mindset can help your team build an inclusive benefits package that offers something for every employee and boosts employee engagement.

-Tying certain benefits to company performance, like annual bonuses and employee recognition programs, can increase employee accountability and encourage employees to meet and exceed individual and company goals.
-When your employees know how their contributions affect overall company success, they will be more engaged in their work.
+Tying benefits like annual bonuses to performance can increase employee accountability and encourage employees to meet and exceed individual and company goals.
+When your employees feel recognized and know how their contributions affect overall company success, they will be more engaged in their work.